SEND at Calveley Primary Academy

 Further information around our current offer for SEND is available to download at the

 Who is the SENCO at Calveley Primary Academy?

-Mrs Anna Pike is a qualified teacher with more than 15 years experience leading and teaching across the primary age range.
-She holds the National Professional Qualification for Headship, the National Award for Special Educational Needs and has worked as a SENCO at a range of Cheshire schools.
+Miss Natalie Kingshott is a qualified teacher with 13 years' experience leading and teaching across the primary age range.
+She holds the National Award for Special Educational Needs and has worked as a SENCO at a range of Cheshire schools.

-If you would like to chat to the SENCO regarding your child, then please email directly to firstname.lastname@example.org and Anna Pike will make contact as soon as possible.
+If you would like to chat to the SENCO regarding your child, then please email directly to the SENCO firstname.lastname@example.org and Miss Kingshott will make contact as soon as possible.
 Alternatively, you can call or pop into the School Office who will then make contact with her.

-Please do not hesitate to make contact our SENCO, Anna Pike, no matter how small the issue ... she will be happy to support!
+Please do not hesitate to make contact our SENCO, Miss Kingshott, no matter how small the issue ... she will be happy to support!

 Our SEND Policy can be viewed on the policies page

 Cheshire East Livewell site -What is the local offer (cheshireeast.gov.uk) This has up-to-date information from Cheshire East about their offer to all SEND children and families.

 Cheshire East SEND toolkit -SEND toolkit (cheshireeast.gov.uk)